 2) Obtain your username and password by visiting the ID/username/password page

-3) Submit an official, sealed, high school/GED transcript to the JJC Admissions Office in the Campus Center, room A-1020.
+3) Submit your high school transcript or high school equivalency (GED, HiSET, TASC) to the JJC Admissions Office in the Campus Center, room A-1020.

-4) Take the ACT COMPASS Placement Test.
-Visit The Academic Skills Center website to receive more information on the ACT COMPASS Placement test, testing centers, and testing resources.
+4) Take the Placement Test.
+Visit The Academic Skills Center website to receive more information on the Placement Test, testing centers, and testing resources.

 Financing your Education